Called ‘warm land’ for a reason.

 The perfect collaboration of hand & land.

-Committed to making wines that reflect the exceptional soil and growing conditions of the Cowichan Valley, winemaker Daniel Cosman and his team currently farm 12 acres of grape varieties at Unsworth Vineyards.
+Committed to making wines that reflect the exceptional soil and growing conditions of the Cowichan Valley, winemaker Dan Wright and consulting winemaker Daniel Cosman and their team currently farm 12 acres of grape varieties at Unsworth Vineyards.
 The oldest block is Marechal Foch, which was planted in 2007 – the grape behind our award-winning Ovation.

 In the summer of 2011, several Blattner varieties were planted, which have become big players in the orchestration of our Allegro and Symphony blends.